 For MoneyCorp, their website was almost too secure!
 To start, look at their complicated method to answer a security question.
 Below in the picture, you will see my panel to enter the answer to my security question by numeric characters.

+With some US states and/or particular cases, you will need to be sending out documents.
 The trick with proving domicile is the need for a document that is not electronic to prove your physical address.
 This requirement is more complicated than one might think because of the provision of the Anti-Money Laundering Act that does not allow for electronic banking statements to be used to prove domicile due to the abundance of fraud in the marketplace.
-This is precisely why the consumer should not expect to complete a transfer the same day because there is an extensive security process to complete that takes on average 3-5 business days in addition to the days that it takes to actually complete a money transfer.
-Thus, it is best to allow yourself two complete weeks to be safe.
+This is precisely why the consumer should not expect to complete a transfer the same day IF he undergoes such procedure, as there is an extensive security process to complete that takes on average 3-5 business days, but as I mentioned most clients do not have to undergo this at all and get approved online by the system.

 Anti-Money Laundering Act